 Long answer: You can dehydrate (dry) and blitz, or boil down, many fruits and vegetables to get natural colourings.
 Although these types of colourings can work in natural DIY, from my experience, the liquids just don’t last very long, the powders are often too lumpy and gritty, and I think they are best left for colouring icing, cakes and other food-based recipes.

 So there you have it.
 Lots of guidance on colouring your natural DIY goodies.
-Click this link for lots of suggestions on suppliers of natural ingredients, plus discount codes (many of them sell colouring too).
+Click this link for lots of suggestions on suppliers of natural ingredients.